-An clue to a nontherapeutic staff-patient relationship is concern of other staff members.
+A clue to a nontherapeutic staff-patient relationship is concern by other staff members.
 Allowing the nurse to care for the same patient over time would be therapeutic for the patient and family.
 Nurses who are able to somewhat withdraw emotionally can protect themselves while providing therapeutic care.
 Nurses using teaching skills to instruct patient and family will assist in transitioning the child and family to self-care.

-DIF: Cognitive Level: Analyze REF: p.
-8 TOP: Integrated Process: Nursing Process: Assessment MSC: Area of Client Needs: Psychosocial Integrity d.
-Assists individuals in guessing what is most appropriate a developmental process.
-Clinical reasoning is based on rational and deliberate thought.
+DIF: Cognitive Level: Analyze TOP: Integrated Process: Nursing Process: Assessment MSC: Area of Client Needs: Psychosocial Integrity

-- 12. Which is most descriptive of clinical reasoning? - a.
+- 8. Which is descriptive of clinical reasoning? - a.
 A simple developmental process - b.
-Purposeful and goal-directed - c.
-Based on deliberate and irrational thought
+A cognitive process used to analyze data - c.
+Based on deliberate and irrational thought - d.
+Assists individuals in guessing which is most appropriate

 Clinical reasoning is a complex, developmental process based on rational and deliberate thought.
-Clinical reasoning is not
+Clinical reasoning is not a developmental process.
+Clinical reasoning is based on rational and deliberate thought.
 Clinical reasoning is not a guessing process.

-DIF: Cognitive Level: Understand REF: p.
-10 TOP: Integrated Process: Nursing Process: Planning

-MSC: Area of Client Needs: Safe and Effective Care Environment: Management of Care
+DIF: Cognitive Level: Understand TOP: Integrated Process: Nursing Process: Planning MSC: Area of Client Needs: Safe and Effective Care Environment: Management of Care

-- 13. A nurse makes the decision to apply a topical anesthetic to a child's skin before drawing blood.
+- 9. A nurse makes the decision to apply a topical anesthetic to a child's skin before drawing blood.
 Which ethical principle is the nurse demonstrating?

 - a.
 Autonomy

 - b.
 Beneficence

 - c.
 Justice

 - d.
 Truthfulness